-Climate change is evident (Karl and Trenberth, 2003; Trenberth, 2011) in many respects.
-Recently published report of Intergovernmental Panel on Climate Change (IPCC 2013) showed that global temperature has increased by 0.85 °C over the period from 1880 to 2012 (IPCC, 2013).
+Climate change is evident in many respects (Karl and Trenberth, 2003; Trenberth, 2011).
+Recently published report of Intergovernmental Panel on Climate Change (IPCC) showed that global temperature has increased by 0.85° C over the period from 1880 to 2012 (IPCC, 2013).
 Increasing concentration of Greenhouse Gases (GHGs) in the atmosphere is responsible for anthropogenic climate change.
-Carbondioxide (CO2) is one of the major green house gases (GHGs) contributing to global warming.
-Concentration of CO2 in atmosphere increased by 40% since pre-industrial time and reached

-391 ppm in 2011 (IPCC, 2013).
+Carbon-dioxide (CO2) is one of the major GHGs contributing to global warming.
+Concentration of CO2 in atmosphere increased by 40% since pre-industrial time and reached 391 ppm in 2011 (IPCC, 2013).
 To deal with climate change we need to reduce emission and enhance sink of GHGs which the United Nations Framework Convention on Climate Change (UNFCCC) recognized.
 The main objective of the UNFCC is to stabilize the concentration of GHGs in the atmosphere at the level to allow ecosystem to adapt naturally (UNFCCC, 1992).
-Different sinks and sources of GHGs are identified to deal with the increasing GHG concentration in the atmosphere of which forests are the efficient carbon sinks.
+Different sinks and sources of GHGs are identified to deal with the increasing GHG concentration in the atmosphere out of which forests are the efficient carbon sinks (Canadell and Raupach, 2008).

-Forests are crucial ecosystem for maintaining the global carbon balance as about 80% of all above ground and 40% of all below ground terrestrial organic carbon is stored in forests (IPCC, 2001).
-Forests play vital role in both carbon sequestration and storage and are considered as important component of global carbon cycle(Candell and Raupach, 2008).
+Forests are crucial ecosystem for maintaining the global carbon balance as about 80% of all aboveground and 40% of all belowground terrestrial organic carbon is stored in forests (IPCC, 2001).
+Forests play vital role in both carbon sequestration and storage and are considered as important component of global carbon cycle (Canadell and Raupach, 2008).
 Forests sequester large amounts of carbon annually (Bonan, 2008) and considered important natural "brakes" to climate change (Gibbs et al, 2007).
-The trees sequester atmospheric carbon through photosynthesis and store it in the form of wood biomass (Brown and Pearce, 1994).
-World's forests and forest soils currently store more than 1 trillion tonnes of carbon, nearly double amount of carbon floating free in the atmosphere (Oli and Shrestha, 2009).
-After long discussion, the link between forests and climate change was acknowledged at the 13th Conference of Parties to UNFCCC at 2007 (Dhital, 2009).
+Trees sequester atmospheric carbon through photosynthesis and store it in the form of wood biomass (Brown and Pearce, 1994).
+World's forests and forest soils currently store more than 1 trillion tons of carbon, nearly double amount of carbon floating free in the atmosphere (Oli and Shrestha, 2009).
+After long discussion, the link between forests and climate change was acknowledged at 13thConference of Parties to UNFCCC in 2007 (Dhital, 2009).

 Nepal is moving to participate in the internal carbon trading mechanism, Reducing Emission through Deforestation and Forest Degradation (REDD+).
-To participate in the REDD+ mechanism it is urgently needed to estimate the carbon content and sequestration rate of different forest types of Nepal.
+To participate in the REDD+ mechanism it is essential to estimate the carbon content and sequestration rate of different forest types of Nepal.
 Community forestry is the major forest regime in midhills managing the forest resources.
-Community forestry has been recognized as a successful program for managing the forest resources (Paudel 2014;2015).
-Community forest user groups are involved in climate change adaptation (Acharya and Paudel, 2016) and its forest have huge potential to mitigate through carbon sequestration.
+Community forestry has been recognized as successful program for managing the forest resources (Paudel, 2014, 2015).
+Community forest user groups are involved in climate change adaptation (Acharya and Paudel, 2016) and such forests have huge potential to mitigate climate change through carbon sequestration (K C et al, 2013).